fumito-suzuki/Fixed-Field-Theory/docs/v1.2.5/appendices/Z.md

-# Appendix Z+0
-## The χδ Principle — Foundational Axiom of Fixed-Field Theory
+# Appendix Z+0 — The χδ Principle
-### (Complete Mathematical Specification of Curvature–Interference Geometry)
+*(Fixed-Field Theory v1.2.x Supplemental Material)*

+## 1. Purpose and Scope
-This appendix establishes the **core axiom** of Fixed-Field Theory (FFT):
+This appendix presents the **foundational axiom** of Fixed-Field Theory:
-the χδ principle.
-It provides a fully formal mathematical foundation incorporating functional analysis, operator theory, geometric scaling, and variational structure.

-At the heart of FFT is the statement:
+the χδ principle, from which all other structures — ψ, C-wave, T-fiber geometry, curvature, perception, cosmology, and the Sora Equation — are generated.

+It establishes:

+- operator definitions of χ and δ,
+- their algebra and scaling relations,
+- the construction of ψ as appearance geometry (not a physical wave),
+- vacuum classification,
+- and the variational backbone used in Appendix C and FFT-1–3.

+---

+## 2. Background (χδ–ψ Framework)
+FFT begins with the operator identity:

 \[
 \boxed{\psi = \chi\delta}